sense-i-co/docs/docs/DPMNT-001.md

     In this example we will choose the **No** option, as the HR Manager reports to the Chief Operating Officer.

 :::tip
-This is extremely useful when struturing teams in a reporting hierarchy.
+This is extremely useful when structuring teams in a reporting hierarchy.
 The SEMS system supports multiple levels in the position hierarchy.
 :::

 7. Repeat steps 1 through 6 above to link additional Department Positions.